-Contact Sarah Jacoby Murphy at email@example.com for more information about how to partner with CWS financially to support local refugees.
+Contact our office at 919.680.4310 or email firstname.lastname@example.org for more information about how to partner with CWS financially to support local refugees.

 Faith traditions from around the world find experiences of migration and responsive hospitality throughout their sacred stories and practices.
 Some of us have experiences of migration and displacement in our own lives - for others, we learn solidarity and empathy for refugees through the holy stories and practices of our faith.

 CWS Durham works closely with Triangle Interfaith Advocates for Refugees and Immigrants (www.tiari.org) to draw on the diverse traditions of hospitality in our community and advocate together for the shared values that sit at the root of our faith traditions.